 Incredibly Moist Carrot Cake

-I am not sure there is anything more wonderful in life than a piece of freshly baked Carrot Cake with a cup of warm Earl Gray Tea…!
+A piece of freshly baked Carrot Cake with a cup of warm Earl Gray Tea is always a good idea the afternoon…!

 I have tried many variations but this was handed from a good friend in San Francisco and its definitely worth sharing…!